 Profile

-My involvement with oral history goes back to the original Leicester Oral History Archive, which I joined in 1988.
+My involvement with oral history goes back to the Leicester Oral History Archive, which I joined in 1988.
 I joined the East Midlands Oral History Archive in 2001.
 I support students and academics at the University, encourage and help community-based oral history projects across the East Midlands, and work to retrieve, preserve, and use oral history recordings.
-From April 2022 I am managing EMOHA's Sounds for the Future project, which is funded by the National Lottery Heritage Fund.
+From 2018 to 2024 I managed two audio preservation projects: the Midlands hub of the Unlocking Our Sound Heritage (UOSH), a project run by the British Library and funded by the National Lottery Heritage Fund (NLHF), and Sounds for the Future, a project funded by the NLHF.
+I am currently managing EMOHA, which is based in Archives & Special Collections in the David Wilson Library.

 Research